dvd280/cppMath/README.md

 # cppMath
-A custom set of tools for mathematical computation in c++
+A custom set of tools for mathematical computation in c++.
+This repo will include some methods I wrote for solving specific problems related to mathematical computation and linear algebra problems.